Startup Security: 7 Ways to Protect Your Business against Cyberattacks

 2. Come Up with a Security Budget

 For most start-up entrepreneurs, security comes as an afterthought.
 Cybersecurity may not even cross your mind until there’s a breach.
 Well, that should not be the case.
+You may view Venyu to know more about business data protection such as colocation.

 You should always strive to make cybersecurity a priority from the get-go.
 Start by creating a cybersecurity budget for your start-up.
 How much customer information do you have in your possession and how do you monetize this data?